-OrbeShieldTM has demonstrated positive preclinical results in a canine GI ARS model which indicate that dogs treated with OrbeShieldTM demonstrated statistically significant (p=0.04) improvement in survival with dosing at either 2 hours or 24 hours after exposure to lethal doses of total body irradiation ("TBI") when compared to control dogs.
+OrbeShieldTM has demonstrated positive preclinical results in a canine GI ARS model which indicate that dogs treated with OrbeShieldTM demonstrated statistically significant (p=0.04) improvement in survival with dosing at either two hours or 24 hours after exposure to lethal doses of total body irradiation ("TBI") when compared to control dogs.
 OrbeShieldTM appears to significantly mitigate the damage to the GI epithelium caused by exposure to high doses of radiation using a well-established canine model of GI ARS.

 The GI tract is highly sensitive to ionizing radiation and the destruction of epithelial tissue is one of the first effects of radiation exposure.
 The rapid loss of epithelial cells leads to inflammation and infection that are often the primary cause of death in acute radiation injury.
 This concept of GI damage also applies to the clinical setting of oncology, where high doses of radiation cannot be administered effectively to the abdomen because radiation is very toxic to the intestines.
 This is the same type of toxicity that occurs in Soligenix's acute radiation enteritis clinical program with SGX201.
-As a result, there is a dual avenue of development for Soligenix, and OrbeShieldTM is potentially a "dual use" compound, a desirable characteristic which is a specific priority of Biomedical Advanced Research and Development Authority("BARDA") for ARS and other medical countermeasure indications.
-BARDA recently invited Soligenix to submit a full contract proposal for a potential multi-year, multi-million dollar contract to develop OrbeShieldTM from its current level of technical readiness to potential FDA approval.
-In response, Soligenix submitted its contract proposal in February 2013.
-We expect a response in the second half of 2013.
+As a result, there is a dual avenue of development for Soligenix, and OrbeShieldTM is potentially a "dual use" compound, a desirable characteristic which is a specific priority of BARDA for ARS and other medical countermeasure indications.
+In September 2013, we received two government contracts from BARDA and NIAID for the advanced preclinical and manufacturing development of OrbeShieldTM leading to FDA approval to treat GI ARS.
+The BARDA contract contains a two year base period with two contract options for a total of five years and up to \$26.3 million.
+The NIAID contract consists of a one year base period and two contract options for a total of three years and up to \$6.4 million.

-The FDA has cleared the Investigational New Drug ("IND") application for OrbeShieldTM for the mitigation of morbidity and mortality associated with GI ARS.
+The FDA has cleared the IND application for OrbeShieldTM for the mitigation of morbidity and mortality associated with GI ARS.
 Previously, development of OrbeShieldTM had been largely supported by a \$1 million NIH grant to Soligenix's academic partner, the Fred Hutchinson Cancer Research Center.
-In July 2012, the Company received an SBIR grant from NIAID of approximately \$600,000 to support further preclinical development of OrbeShieldTM for the treatment of acute GI ARS.
-The FDA has awarded OrbeShieldTM Orphan Drug and Fast Track designation for the prevention of death following a potentially lethal dose of total body irradiation during or after a radiation disaster.
+In July 2012, we received an SBIR grant from NIAID of approximately \$600,000 to support further preclinical development of OrbeShieldTM for the treatment of acute GI ARS.
+The FDA has awarded OrbeShieldTM orphan drug designation and Fast Track designation for the prevention of death following a potentially lethal dose of total body irradiation during or after a radiation disaster.